 Deterministic vs. stochastic succession

 Succession has traditionally been regarded as following an orderly progression of changes toward a predictable end point, the climax community, in equilibrium with the prevailing environment.
-This essentially deterministic view implies that succession will always follow the same course from a given starting point and will pass through a recognizable series of intermediate states (such as in Fig. 2).
-In contrast, a more recent view of succession is based on adaptations of independent species.
+This essentially deterministic view implies that succession will always follow the same course from a given starting point and will pass through a recognizable series of intermediate states.
+In contrast, another view of succession is based on adaptations of independent species.
 It is argued that succession is disorderly and unpredictable, resulting from probabilistic processes such as invasion of propagules and survival of individuals which make up the community.
 Such a stochastic view reflects the inherent variability observed in nature and the uncertainty of environmental conditions.
 In particular, it allows for succession to take alternative pathways and end points dependent on the chance outcome of interactions among species and between species and their environment.